 Nina Ruer

-Nina works at Bruegel as a research intern.
+Nina works at Bruegel as a research assistant.
 She holds a Master's of Research (MRes) in Analysis and Policy in Economics from the Paris School of Economics (PSE).
 Her master's thesis, titled "The Gender Pay Gap in Student Employment in France," was a comprehensive study that delved into income disparities among university students in France.
 Prior to that, she earned a B.Sc. in Economics with a final year in "Magistère" from Université Paris 1 Panthéon-Sorbonne.

 Prior to joining Bruegel, she was a research assistant on a series of projects funded by PSE where she gained hands-on experience in finding and cleaning replication datasets for Randomized Control Trials (RCTs).
 She also developed multiple surrogate index functions for long-term forecasting.
 Another set of projects focused on collecting subjective forecasts, where she assessed the calibration of various groups for forecast accuracy.